-- Contributes to research-related leadership (including in the Faculty/University, e.g. by contributing to the direction of a Faculty research centre, and in contexts external to the University) - Makes a significant contribution to collaborative research projects - Participates in high-quality engagement activities linked to research (e.g. public engagement; engagement with the legal profession; engagement with law-reform or other policy-making bodies) - Edits major academic journals or book series - Promotes collaboration and develops cross-disciplinary research activities
+- Contributes to research-related leadership (including in the Faculty/University, e.g. by contributing to the direction of an Institute research centre, research group or research strand, and in contexts external to the University) - Makes a significant contribution to collaborative research projects - Participates in high-quality engagement activities linked to research (e.g. public engagement; engagement with the government or other bodies (including third sector organisations); engagement with penal reform or other policy-making bodies - Edits major academic journals or book series - Promotes collaboration and develops cross-disciplinary research activities